Advising Awards Highlights

 (If you are an exchange user and are not already using your Google Apps you may be prompted to setup your Google Apps for Exchange Users.

-Nominations and recommendation letters cannot be accepted from individuals on the Selection Committee.
-Selection Committee includes three standing members (2 year terms) and award recipients from previous year.
-Contact Michele O'Connor (215-204-0550) for members of 2018-2019 Selection Committee.
-All nomination packets will be sent to the Office of Undergraduate Studies.
+The Selection Committee includes three standing members (2 year terms) and award recipients from a previous year.
+Contact Michele O'Connor (215-204-0550) for members of 2019-2020 Selection Committee.
+Individuals on the Selection Committee cannot provide supporting documentation to the nominees.

 For questions, please contact Michele O'Connor, Office of Undergraduate Studies, 215-204-0550 or email@example.com